parlamind/unify-eval/README.md

 [0.1]
 ####################
 ```
-Note that the last minibatch has n_data % minibatch_size and is not cut off per default.
+Note that the last minibatch has the length n_data % minibatch_size and is not cut off per default.

 ### KeyedSubsampledBatchLoader(EagerDataLoader)
 Mostly the same as KeyedBatchLoader, instances of this class yield mini-batches